Ianleeclark/Paseto/README.md

 $ brew install libsodium
 ```

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed
+The package can be installed by adding `paseto` to your list of
-by adding `paseto` to your list of dependencies in `mix.exs`:
+dependencies in `mix.exs`:

 ```elixir
 def deps do